Procedural Executive Function, Part 2

 “Thank you.”
 He’s not sure if it makes sense, as a response, but he’s not sure what else to say, and casts about for a moment before releasing Giovanni’s hand and asking, “Did it come out okay?
 With whatever you had in mind, or were doing to set things up… I wish I could have given some warning, but—”

 “I understand completely.
-And yes, sooner than we’d hoped, but far better than we could have expected, given the otherwise unfortunate circumstances.”
+And it was sooner than we’d hoped, but far better than we could have expected, given the otherwise unfortunate circumstances.”
 Giovanni’s smile has faded, though there’s a thread of dry amusement in his words.
 “I’m optimistic, though.
 Rocket is a unique threat, but it’s one I have more confidence we can defeat than, say, a new legendary, and in the meantime they’ve created an atmosphere that will let us review how our society treats all sorts of things.”

 “Like how we treat renegades?”